Topic Specific Vocabulary

-- University degrees help you seek the jobs on a better scale.
+- University degrees help you seek jobs on a better scale.

 - Dehradun has many boarding schools.

-Intensive course – A course that offers lots of training in order to reach a goal in as short a time as possible.
+Intensive course – A course that offers lots of training in order to reach a goal in a very short time

-- Intensive courses usually help children with very sharp minds.
+- Intensive courses usually help children revise text who have already attended formal education.

 Learn something by heart – To memorize thoroughly

-- I leaned the process of digestive system by heart during my final exams.
+- I leaned the process of the digestive system by heart during my final exams.